xd2287/transformers/docs/source/en/model_doc/deta.md

 This model was contributed by [nielsr](https://huggingface.co/nielsr).
 The original code can be found [here](https://github.com/jozhang97/DETA).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [deta](https://huggingface.co/models?other=deta)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with DETA.